 - Six Sigma – A data-driven framework that ensures the successful operations of a company by eliminating defects using a simple DMAIC (define, measure, analyze, improve, and control) approach

 - Key Performance Indicators (KPIs) – Measures performance of the above frameworks

 Human Performance Management (HPM) vs. CPM

 Sometimes in corporate management, it is not apparent what strategic managers mean when they refer to performance management.
-A worst-case scenario is a confusion between human performance management (HPM) and corporate performance management.
+A worst-case scenario is confusion between human performance management (HPM) and corporate performance management (CPM).
 However, there are distinctions between the two.

 How to Avoid Corporate Performance Management Pitfalls

 When a company communicates effective performance management across the organization, it must draw critical expectations, as well as expected results.
 However, it does not always happen smoothly.
 As a result, CPM faces significant challenges that need remedies in the initial stage as outlined below.